tq-systems/meta-tq/meta-tq/doc/README.TQMa91xx.md

 ## Known Issues

+* 512 MiB: booting Linux with default environment not possible

+  The addresses used in default environment and in BSP FIT image generation expect variants with 1 GiB or more RAM.
+Can be fixed manually.
 * NFS boot: The interface to be used for NFS boot (`netdev`) has inverted order, compared to u-boot and Linux.
 Device renaming in Linux happens after mounting rootfs.
 * U-Boot: